 behind the solid locked doors of this house.

 So Collins's 'I wonder' moves naturally to the speculation 'she must wonder, too'.
-Cogito erge cogitat: I think therefore she thinks.
+Cogito ergo cogitat: I think therefore she thinks.
 I can see the logical problems here, but I can't see any other basis for such a close relationship: 'two creatures bound by the wonderment'.
 The distance of incomprehension between us is what binds us: I can live with that.

 More frankly anthropomorphic is Thom Gunn's 'Yoko':